alikuru/ami-restocked/README.md

 </p>

 [Citroën AMI](https://en.wikipedia.org/wiki/Citro%C3%ABn_Ami_(electric_vehicle)) is a L6e class electric vehicle that looks like a microcar but is essentially a quadricycle.
 In most countries, it's sold exclusively online, but there are a few exceptions where it's also available offline.
-Unfortunately, Turkey is not one of these countries, and sales here are limited to online sales only.
-AMI is re-stocked only once a month in limited quantities, which usually run out on the same day.
+Unfortunately, Turkey is not one of these countries, and sales here are limited to online only.
+AMI is restocked only once a month in limited quantities, which usually run out on the same day.
 That leaves you with a very narrow window if you want to buy one.
 The Citroen Turkey website suggests following their social media accounts to track availability, but I was unable to find any related posts on their Twitter or Instagram feeds.
 Therefore, I came up with my own solution.

 This is a simple Node.js script that tracks the availability of the Citroën AMI in Turkey through an undocumented API on the website used for online sales.
 The script sends an email alert to a predefined address in the `.env` file when the AMI is in stock.
 Please see the `.env.example` file for the full set of options.